brusq-RH/hands_on_tower_150621/1-intro/README.md

 | Managed Host 2               | node2          |
 | Managed Host 2               | node3          |

 The Ansible Tower provided in this lab is individually setup for you.
 Make sure to access the right machine whenever you work with it.

 Ansible Tower has already been installed and licensed for you, the web UI will be reachable over HTTP/HTTPS.

 The lab environments in this session have a `<LABID>` and are separated by numbered `student<N>` accounts.
 Follow the instructions given by the lab facilitators to receive the values for `student<N>` and `<LABID>`

 On the lab landing page you’ll find the URLs you need to access complete with student number and lab ID already filled in.

-Ansible Tower has already been installed and licensed for you, the web UI will be reachable over HTTP/HTTPS.

 ###  Working the Lab
 Some hints to get you started:

 * Don’t type everything manually, use copy & paste from the browser when appropriate.
 But don’t stop to think and understand… ;-)

 * To edit files or open a terminal window, we provide code-server, basically the great VSCode Editor running in your browser.
-It’s running on the Tower node and can be accessed through the URL :
+It’s running on the Tower node.

 ### Accessing VScode Lab Environment